 His work was shown in many NYC galleries at this time.

-Starting in 1987 and for several years until their closing he exhibited many smaller clay figures as well monumental plasters at Bologna Landi Gallery in East Hampton, Long Island.
-He also exhibited at ART/PLACE Gallery in Southport, Ct. for several years.
-He currently works out of his studio in Fairfield, Ct.
+Starting in 1987 and for several years until their closing he exhibited many various-sized clay figures as well monumental plasters at Bologna/Landi Gallery in East Hampton, Long Island.
+He also exhibited at ART/PLACE Gallery in Southport, Connecticut for several years.
+He currently works out of his studio in Fairfield, Connecticut and can be reached at [email protected]